-The SCRA6 is an exercise of Congress's power to raise and support armies (U.S. Const.
+The SCRA is an exercise of Congress' power to raise and support armies (U.S. Const.
 Art.
 I, sec.
 8, cl.
 12) and to declare war (Art.
 I, sec.
 8, cl.
-11).7 The purpose of the act is to provide for, strengthen, and expedite the national defense by protecting servicemembers, enabling them to "devote their entire energy to the defense needs of the Nation."
-The SCRA protects servicemembers by temporarily suspending certain judicial and administrative proceedings and transactions that may adversely affect their legal rights during military service.
-Forgiving of all debts or the extinguishment of contractual obligations on behalf of servicemembers who have been called up for active duty is not required, nor is absolute immunity from civil lawsuits provided.
-Instead, it provides for the suspension of claims and protection from default judgments.
-In this way, it seeks to balance the interests of servicemembers and their creditors, spreading the burden of national military service to a broader portion of the citizenry.
+11).
+In order to lessen the potential hardship suffered by those whose entry into active duty military service materially affects their ability to meet financial obligations and to protect their legal interests, the SCRA provides certain rights and other types of legal protection, to enable servicemembers to devote their full attention to their military duties.
+The law does not forgive any debts or extinguish contractual obligations on behalf of servicemembers who have been called up for active duty, nor does it provide absolute immunity to servicemembers from civil lawsuits.
+Instead, it provides for the suspension of claims against servicemembers and protection from default judgments, as well as certain other contractual rights and protections.
+In this way, it seeks to balance the interests of servicemembers with those of their creditors and others to whom the servicemember owes a legal obligation, spreading the burden of national military service to a broader portion of the citizenry.

 Many of the SCRA provisions are especially beneficial for Reservists activated to respond to a national crisis, but many provisions are also useful for career military personnel.
-One of the measures that affects many who are called to active duty is the cap on interest at an annual rate of 6% on debts incurred prior to a person's entry into active duty military service (Section 207).
-Other measures protect military families from being evicted from rental or mortgaged property (Sections 301 and 303); from cancellation of life insurance (Sections 402 through 409); from taxation in multiple jurisdictions (Sections 510 and 511); from foreclosure of property to pay
+One of the measures that affects many who are called to active duty is the SCRA's cap on interest at an annual rate of 6% on debts incurred prior to a person's entry into active duty military service (Sec.
+207).
+Other measures protect military families from being evicted from rental property or from mortgaged property (Secs.
+301 and 303); from cancellation of life insurance (Secs.
+402 through 409); from taxation in multiple jurisdictions (Sections 510 and 511) and from foreclosure of property to pay taxes that are due (Secs.
+501 and 511); and from losing certain rights to public land (Secs.
+501 through 508).